iamsellek/wielder_of_anor/README.md

 There is currently only one option for the second argument:

-* The second argument can only be '1' and *can only be added if there is a commit message as the first argument.* If this argument is passed, Wielder of Anor will skip checking for any forbidden words whatsoever and jump straight to the commit portion of the app.
+* The second argument can only be '1' and will be ignored unless there is a commit message as the first argument.
+If this argument is passed, Wielder of Anor will skip checking for any forbidden words whatsoever and jump straight to the commit portion of the app.
 This is mainly here so that you can easily force a commit after Wielder of Anor tells you of some forbidden words that